jbhannah/pkpw/README.md

 const password = pkpw();
 ```

+The Javascript/Typescript package is compiled from Rust into WASM.
+If embedded
+in a [web page][pkpw], for example, all password generation runs in the browser;
+nothing is sent over the network. **Make sure you trust any online password
+generator that uses this package before using the passwords you generate from
+it!**

 ## But is it secure?

 **Disclaimer:** These are just estimates, I have a physics degree but I'm not